h-merritt/h-merritt.github.io/02_research.md

 * **Highlights of Merritt et al.:** We examine associations between functional brain network connectivity and social support and social network organization in older adults, disentangling the different neural associations of more subjective and more objective social measures.

-**Merritt, H.** & Bolis, D. (In Review).
+**Merritt, H.** & Bolis, D. (2026).
 From the Social to the Individual: Human Interdependence Calls for Explanatory Reversal in Mind and Brain.
 Belgrade Philosophical Annual.
+[Link to preprint](https://osf.io/m4hpd/files/gcn7w)

 * **Highlights of Merritt & Bolis:** In this review article, selectively drawing on philosophy of mind, developmental psychology, social neuroscience, neurophysiology and neuroecology, we set out a social-first perspective in which regulation, vulnerability, and agency are shaped through histories of affective, behavioral, and physiological co-regulation, including patterns of attunement, misattunement, and repair.
 We synthesize findings indicating that interpersonal coordination can shape not only social outcomes but also apparently individual processes, motivating closer attention to social-to-individual pathways across scales.
 Making these commitments explicit supports a shift from documenting covariation to explaining how interaction reorganizes cognition across minds, bodies, and environments.

 **Merritt, H.**, Bolis, D., & Teixeira, A.S.
 (In prep).
-Intercorporeal Neuroscience: Sociality across Scales.
+Methods for MINDS: Multiscale Intercorporeal NeuroDevelopmental Systems.

 * **Highlights of Merritt, Bolis, & Teixeira:**  We integrate research from neuroscience, complex systems, philosophy, and cognitive psychology to argue for an ontological and methodological shift for how we study sociality.
-We propose a multi-scale approach and describe promising methodological techniques that appreciate multi-scale interdependent sociality.
+We propose a multi-scale approach and describe promising methodological techniques that appreciate multi-scale interdependent sociality, using co-regulation of physiology and affect as a case study.

 **Merritt, H.**, Gonzalez, M.Z., & Teixeira, A.S.
 (In prep).
 Dynamic social envirotypes exhibit distinct trajectories and distinguish both mental health outcomes and brain network organization.